ozzywithab/ID_S10194236_OzzyTham_PlayGamesSite/README.md

 * New homepage, yet to complete or make it the index page (2nd commit)

-* Started CSS for homepage, will be renamed to index.css when homepage is the index (2nd commit)
+* Homepage.html is now index.html and links to both trivia game and blackjack (3rd commit)

+* Implemented Deck Of Cards API (3rd commit)

 #### Features to implement